Emotional abuse and hypnotherapy in Reading, Oxford, Thame and Wallingford.

 Marie-France Hirigoyen described emotional abuse as being a “virtual murder of the soul.”
 Others have described it as being something which “robbed me of my childhood” or which “killed something inside me.”

 People sometimes find this hard to imagine.
 I’ve used hypnotherapy to help clients for this problem in Reading, Thame, London, Wallingford and Oxford.
 They often tell me that they ‘should be over it by now’.
-However, our earliest experiences stay with us for life.
+Often, the situations in which we were raised are seen as being normal and it’s hard to imagine that such ‘normality’ can scar us so deeply.
+However, they truly do.
+Our earliest experiences stay with us for life.

 They are the foundation upon which our self-esteem is built.
 If we are led to believe that we are unworthy in our youngest years then we absorb those beliefs and make them our own.
+We see it as being true and this can restrict our lives in so many ways.
 No amount of telling ourselves that ‘I should be over it now’ or ‘that was years ago, surely it doesn’t matter’ will undo the damage done.

 Self-esteem is built in children through the experience of unconditional love.

-Such parents don’t repress their own emotions to the point of being robotic.
-Neither do they let their emotions hang out for all to see, unpredictable, tempestuous and upsetting to witness.
+Such people don’t repress their own emotions to the point of being robotic.
+Neither do they let their emotions hang out for all to see: unpredictable, tempestuous and upsetting to witness.

 An emotionally abused child will feel less secure in the love of his parents